danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 });
 ```

+But we're still not quite there in terms of thorough type safety.
 Our next step involves defining a few custom utility types and helpers:

 ```typescript
 type DeepReference<X> = X extends Record<string, any>